ejlp12/aws-workshop-neptune/docs/cloning_neptune.md

 ## Cloning Neptune Database

-Create a clone copy of your aurora database by performing the following steps:
+Create a clone copy of your Neptune database by performing the following steps:

 1. Go to the [Neptune Console](https://console.aws.amazon.com/neptune/home)
 2. Click on **Databases**